Mo-F/Mo-F/Research/index.md

 Currently, my research activities gravitate around three major axes:

 - Hybrid approaches for the scalable verification of multicore real-time systems.
-My most advanced work on the topic, for the moment, is described in the JSA 2023 publication, a joint work with P-E Hladik and Alex Züpke, see the [Publications](https://mo-f.github.io/Mo-F/Publications) section.
+My most advanced work on the topic, for the moment, is described in the JSA 2023 and COMPSAC 2024 publications, joint work with P-E Hladik, A. Züpke, M. Mikučionis and M. Zhang, see the [Publications](https://mo-f.github.io/Mo-F/Publications) section.

 - Runtime monitoring of real-time systems.